AT Protocol: Adoption

+Bluesky

 The AT Protocol has been adopted for use by the Bluesky social network (also developed by Bluesky Social PBC), and is its most popular implementation.
 The social network itself opened federation with other Personal Data Servers in late February 2024, as it had launched without the ability to federate with other servers not run by Bluesky Social.
 Additionally, the news aggregator Flipboard allows users to log in with their Bluesky account to view and interact with posts from the service.
 To aid adoption, Bluesky Social funds, via grants, various projects that use the AT Protocol for federating or creating content, or both.
 A notable application funded by the grants is a proxy server known as SkyBridge, which can convert API calls from Mastodon apps to their equivalent AT Protocol and Bluesky APIs, allowing users to have access to both networks even without official support.

 While the AT Protocol is a separate protocol with no major technical similarities to other protocols, there have been services developed that can bridge content across protocols.
 An example is the Bridgy Fed software, which can crosspost content between all posts made on the ActivityPub protocol and posts using Bluesky lexicon on the AT Protocol.
 Posts from Nostr can also be "double-bridged" to the AT Protocol via another bridge that can crosspost notes from Nostr to ActivityPub.